jollyroger/vcs-hooks/git/server-sync/README.md

         deploy-dir = -

-In this case we'll have all branches deployed to the directory of the same name under `~/deploy/branches`, experimental branch won't be deployed at all and master branch will be deployed to a custom directory `~/deploy/production`
+In this case we'll have all branches deployed to the directory of the same name under `~/deploy/branches`, nondeploy branch won't be deployed at all and master branch will be deployed to a custom directory `~/deploy/production`

 The multibranch function is defined inside the hook itself since it is the most